orinthellm21/DeepSeek-R1/README.md

 3. For mathematical problems, it is advisable to include a directive in your prompt such as: "Please reason step by step, and put your final answer within \boxed{}."
 4. When evaluating model performance, it is recommended to conduct multiple tests and average the results.

-Additionally, we have observed that the DeepSeek-R1 series models tend to bypass thinking pattern (i.e., outputting "\<think\>\n\n\</think\>") when responding to certain queries, which can adversely affect the model's performance.
+We’ve noticed that DeepSeek-R1 series models occasionally skip the expected thinking pattern (i.e., outputting <think>\n\n</think>) in response to certain queries, which can negatively impact performance.
 **To ensure that the model engages in thorough reasoning, we recommend enforcing the model to initiate its response with "\<think\>\n" at the beginning of every output.**

 ### Official Prompts